18F/unit-testing-node/_pages/components/slack-client.md

 ## Finally getting the first test to pass

-The only thing that's left is to set the method parameters.
+The only thing left is to set the method parameters.
 Add a `params` variable to the top of the fixture, then add the following to the `beforeEach` function for the `getReactions` block:

 ```js
       params = {